 Most of the theatre work I make is for spaces other than theatres that celebrates the everyday.
 I have an affection for creating work in places and ways that might attract people who don’t usually go to the theatre, particularly for village halls.
 Places in which the theatre company are the visitors and which are familiar to the audience.
 Latterly I have begun to become as interested in working with others to make work for these same spaces, to share those possibilities.
 Of the 70 plus new works I have made in the past 25 years these are a few that I am least unhappy with:

 A play about the arrival of electricity in rural communities on one level but equally about how people find their light.
-Written by Kevin Dyer we toured the show in autumn 2017 to much acclaim and are now remaking it for a national tour. top music from Dominic Conway!
+Written by Kevin Dyer we toured the show in autumn 2017and 2018 to much acclaim and was shortlisted for the NRTF play of the year awards.

 in praise of elephants